Cross-layer Design for Real-Time Grid Operation: Estimation, Optimization and Power Flow: Online Feedback Optimization and Estimation

 \subsection{Online power flow solver block}

-The combined OFO \eqref{eq:oper}, estimation \eqref{eq:KFsimple} and power flow solver \eqref{eq:rootfind} is a two-time-scale system: \r{Newton's method \eqref{eq:rootfind} is executed until convergence before} the optimization and estimation steps \eqref{eq:oper} and \eqref{eq:KFsimple} are executed.
+The combined OFO \eqref{eq:oper}, estimation \eqref{eq:KFsimple} and power flow solver \eqref{eq:rootfind} is a two-time-scale system: {Newton's method \eqref{eq:rootfind} is executed until convergence before} the optimization and estimation steps \eqref{eq:oper} and \eqref{eq:KFsimple} are executed.
 However, performing a large number of Newton iterations may jeopardize the real-time feasibility of the controller.
 Instead, we leverage the recently proposed sensitivity-conditioning approach \cite{picallo2021predictivesensitivity} to design an \emph{approximate} online power flow solver in \eqref{eq:rootfindPSint}.
-This solver is computationally efficient, runs simultaneously with \eqref{eq:oper} and \eqref{eq:KFsimple}, i.e., as $u_{t},\hat{d}_{t}$ transition to $u_{t+1},\hat{d}_{t+1}$, and requires a limited number of iterations per time-step. \r{In practice, a single iteration suffices to ensure convergence of the approach, see the later Remark~\ref{rem:smallN}.
-Hence, we present first a single-iteration operator $\pfop{}(\cdot)$, and explain the general $N$-iterations $\pfop{}_N(\cdot)$ later in the analysis Section~\ref{sec:conv}.} Consider a first-order approximation of $h(z_{t+1},u_{t+1},\hat{d}_{t+1})$ around $(z_t,u_{t},\hat{d}_{t})$:
+This solver is computationally efficient, runs simultaneously with \eqref{eq:oper} and \eqref{eq:KFsimple}, i.e., as $u_{t},\hat{d}_{t}$ transition to $u_{t+1},\hat{d}_{t+1}$, and requires a limited number of iterations per time-step. {In practice, a single iteration suffices to ensure convergence of the approach, as discussed later in Remark~\ref{rem:smallN}.
+Hence, we first present a single-iteration operator $\pfop{}(\cdot)$, and explain the general $N$-iterations $\pfop{}_N(\cdot)$ later in the analysis Section~\ref{sec:conv}.}